 Veneers have become an increasingly popular treatment option to transform smiles, and quickly.
 Before you consider if it is bad to veneer natural teeth, you need to ask yourself what you’re trying to achieve.

-In order to prepare for veneer treatment your dentist will need to file away a layer of enamel in order to create a retentive shape and surface for the veneer to be placed.
+To prepare for veneer treatment, your dentist will need to file away a layer of enamel in order to create a retentive shape and surface for the veneer to be placed.
 With teeth that are well aligned a lesser amount of enamel can be removed.
 Teeth that are extremely crowded and twisted may require much more enamel to be removed.

 To clean, protect, and maintain your dental veneers, use these three very simple tips:

 Don’t be afraid to brush or floss your veneers—they can handle the pressure!
 However, do choose a non-abrasive toothpaste and soft-bristled toothbrush.
-Proper oral hygiene won’t just clean and protect your veneers, it will also reduce your risk of gum disease, which will prevent your gums from receding and exposing the tops of your veneers.
+Proper oral hygiene won’t just clean and protect your veneers, it will also reduce your risk of gum disease, preventing your gums from receding and exposing the tops of your veneers.
 So in a way, you’re hitting two birds with one stone.

-In general patients are recommend to wait until at least 16 years of age for women and 18 years of age for men.
+In general, patients are recommended to wait until at least 16 years of age for women and 18 years of age for men.
+Want to save money on veneers?